 - Be willing to reach out to your competitors and forge a session with energy in it

 Propose an Invited Session

 If you are interested in organizing an invited session, select a session topic and solicit potential speakers.
-Once you have a sufficient number of committed speakers, you can submit your proposal online from July 18 to September 6.
+Once you have your committed speakers, you can submit your proposal online from July 14 to September 8, 2022.

 - Decide on a theme